eosnetworkfoundation/grant-framework/applications/CETF.md

 5. Milestone 1 - Campaign to reach 1m USD in AUM in one fund.
 6. Series A.
 7. Platform for custom fund creation.
-8. Milestone 2 - Campaign to reach 50m USD AUM across all funds.
+8. Milestone 2 - Campaign to reach 50m USD in AUM across all funds.

 - Our estimation is that 95% of tokens in our fund will be ETH, Ethereum based tokens and BTC.
 Hence our bet is on EOS network having reliable bridge.
 Initial lack of liquidity would not be even a problem, as the demand for our fund could provide incentives to bring more liquidity to EOS.